- 4AREA

 Over 70 anime studios are located in Suginami ward, and the Suginami Animation Museum was built to show to you the best of their production, as well as that of other studios’.
 In addition, the museum is free admission.
 If you are a fan of Japanese pop culture, or just curious to know more about what’s so attractive about Anime, no matter your age, the Suginami Animation Museum is a goldmine for you.
 Recently the museum features English audio guides and free wi-fi!

 Location and Access: The Tokyo Polytechnic University Suginami Animation Museum is situated between JR/Tokyo Metro Ogikubo Station and JR Nishi-Ogikubo Station.
 It’s about a 16 minute walk from Nishi-Ogikubo Station, or you can easily take a bus from Ogikubo Station.
-Take the Kanto bus (any destination) from the No.0 bus stop and get off at Ogikubo-Keisatsusho-mae.
+Take the Kanto bus (any destination) from the No.0 or No.1 bus stop and get off at Ogikubo-Keisatsusho-mae.
 It takes approximately 5 minutes.

 ACCESS